grafana/loki/docs/sources/installation/tanka.md

 title: Tanka
 weight: 10
 ---
-# Install Loki with Tanka
+# Install Grafana Loki with Tanka

 [Tanka](https://tanka.dev) is a reimplementation of [Ksonnet](https://ksonnet.io) that Grafana Labs created after Ksonnet was deprecated.
-Tanka is used by Grafana Labs to run Loki in production.
+Tanka is used by Grafana Labs to run Grafana Loki in production.

 The Tanka installation runs the Loki cluster in microservices mode.